 All electrical equipment and wiring within chambers should comply with the relevant regulations.
 The UK diving industry standard for electrical power in a chamber is a maximum of 24 Volts DC.
 Consideration should be given to the provision of local sensitive circuit breakers on any system.
 Any switches within the chamber must be intrinsically safe.
 It is better to keep all electrical switches outside the chamber.
+NFPA 99 (2024) requires: that cord connected devices shall not exceed an electrical rating of 120 V and 2A, unless the electrical portions of the equipment are inert gas purged.

-NFPA 99 limits allowable power on each circuit inside the chamber to 28 Volts and 0.5 amps, speakers wiring is to be completely enclosed and rated not to exceed 28 V rms and 0.5 amps.
+Speaker wiring is to be completely enclosed and rated not to exceed 28 V rms and 0.5 amps.